hnuzhy/SSDA-YOLO/readme.md

 * **Training**

 Still taking **PascalVOC → Clipart1k** as an example.
 The pretrained model `yolov5l.pt` can be downloaded from the official YOLOv5 website.

-**NOTE:** The version of YOLOv5 that we used is 5.0, weights from other versions may be not matched. pretrained model urls of [yolov5s, yolov5m, yolov5l, yolov5x]
+**NOTE:** The version of YOLOv5 that we used is 5.0, weights from other versions may be not matched.
+The pretrained model urls of [yolov5s, yolov5m, yolov5l, yolov5x]
 * https://github.com/ultralytics/yolov5/releases/download/v5.0/yolov5s.pt
 * https://github.com/ultralytics/yolov5/releases/download/v5.0/yolov5m.pt
 * https://github.com/ultralytics/yolov5/releases/download/v5.0/yolov5l.pt